david-crowell/hal/README.md

 MIT

-[Spotify](http://www.spotify.com) is a registered trademark of Spotify Ltd. spotify-remote is in no way affiliated with Spotify, we're just a little tool sitting on top of the Spotify.app and their webservices.
+[Spotify](http://www.spotify.com) is a registered trademark of Spotify Ltd.
+Hal and spotify-remote are in no way affiliated with Spotify